 Can seeds germinate in water only?

-Some people think it’s bad practise to immerse marijuana seeds in water because they can sink to the bottom.
-Does this theory hold water—true or false?
+There are many who think it’s a bad idea to submerge marijuana seeds in water in case they sink to the bottom.
+Is this theory valid or not?